jEnbuska/none-dux/README.md

      //Performance should very close to optimal. about 350x faster than slowest }
 }

-Note that removing from arrays can be significanly slower All performance tips are wellcome
 ```
+#####In some cases, when changing an array state that has Objects or other Arrays as children can be several times more inefficient compared to using objects

 ## Large objects
 When ever creating and object with more than 1000 object children consider using createLeaf helper function.